swiftlang/sourcekit-lsp/Documentation/Open Quickly.md

   }
 ```

-Without that capability, the raw `file://` URI of the `.swiftinterface` or `.swiftmodule` file from the index record is returned as `SymbolInformation` instead.
+Without that capability, the raw `file://` URI of the `.swiftinterface` or `.swiftmodule` file from the index record
+is returned as `SymbolInformation` instead.

 The response is a flat array of `WorkspaceSymbolItem` values.
 Each item carries the symbol name in its `name` field.

 ### `workspaceSymbol/resolve` — Location Resolution

 Resolves the lazy location of a `WorkspaceSymbol` returned by `sourcekit/workspace/symbolInfo`.
-The server parses `moduleName` and `groupName` from the `?module=` query parameter of the location URL, reads `usr` from the `data` dictionary, opens the generated Swift interface for the symbol's module, finds the symbol's position using the USR, and returns the same symbol with `location` replaced by a full `Location` (URI + range).
+The server parses
+`moduleName` and `groupName` from the `?module=` query parameter of the location URL, reads `usr` from the `data`
+dictionary, opens the generated Swift interface for the symbol's module, finds the symbol's position using the USR,
+and returns the same symbol with `location` replaced by a full `Location` (URI + range).

+> [!NOTE]
+> The LSP 3.17 spec defines `workspaceSymbol/resolve` as filling in a missing `range` for a URI-only location — it
+> does not anticipate replacing `location.uri` itself.
+SourceKit-LSP goes beyond the spec here: it substitutes the
+> `file://` module-file URL with a `sourcekit-lsp://` URI that the client can pass to `workspace/getReferenceDocument`
+> to retrieve the generated interface content.

 ```
 → WorkspaceSymbolResolveRequest {